Casualties of the September 11 attacks: Pentagon

-As the Pentagon was struck after the World Trade Center, many who worked there did not think the attack would extend past New York City.
-A media relations specialist who was working in the building at the time recounted years later that she told a coworker, "This is the safest place to be in the world right now."
+Since the Pentagon was struck after the World Trade Center, many who worked there did not think the attack would extend past New York City.
+A media relations specialist who was working in the building at the time recounted years later that she told a coworker, "This is the safest place to be in the world right now".
 Another was on the phone with his wife and her sixth-grade class when the plane struck, stating the whole building felt like it had been completely lifted off the foundations.
-He hung up after stating, “We've been bombed, I have to go" before immediately starting to evacuate.
+He hung up after stating, "We've been bombed, I have to go" before immediately starting to evacuate.
 Uncertainty about the type of attack led to many being cautious in evacuating with at least one security guard warning of potential shooters laying in wait, to gun down evacuees.